Written by Ben Bird - Ben Software Ltd

 The name of the server as specified in the Preferences -> Web section in SecuritySpy will be used to refer to the server within the app, so if you have multiple SecuritySpy servers, make sure to set a descriptive name here so that you can easily distinguish them in the app.

 From the list of servers, tap any one to view its cameras.
-While viewing a particular server, to get back to the main list of servers, tap the server name at the top of the screen (e.g. the text My SecuritySpy in the below screenshots).
+While viewing a particular server, to get back to the main list of servers, tap the server name at the top of the screen (e.g. the text My CCTV in the below screenshots).

-Under the Cameras section, you will see a list of all cameras that you have access to.
+In the Cameras section, you will see a list of all cameras that you have access to.
 On this screen, each camera's image is updated approximately every second.
-Swipe up and down to scroll through all cameras in the list (screenshot below left), and tap any camera to view it individually (screenshot below right).
+Swipe vertically to scroll through the cameras in the list (screenshot below left), and tap any camera to view it individually (screenshot below right).
+Use the filter option (the round button at the top left of the Cameras screen) to view individual groups of cameras that you have set up on your SecuritySpy server.

 On the individual live camera screen (screenshot above right), the camera will be presented at full frame rate, with audio if available.
 You can pinch and swipe to zoom and pan around the image.

 Tap the share button (the box with the arrow) to share the current image.
 A variety of options are available including AirDrop, iMessage, Mail and iCloud Photo Sharing (screenshot below left).

 Tap the gear button (or tap and hold on the camera's image itself) to see some further options for the camera (screenshot below right).